-Although restaurants remain shuttered and large gatherings are prohibited, Passover and Easter festivities are forging ahead.
-With help from local New York City restaurants, catering companies, and delicatessens, handmade holiday meals can be delivered to your doorstep, keeping family traditions alive from the safety of home.
-Ahead, find places for to-go Seder dinners and Easter brunch and baskets, from Eli’s Market to Economy Candy.
+Though restaurants are now open, many New Yorkers are still choosing to spend Passover and Easter at home.
+And thanks to local restaurants, catering companies, and delicatessens, handmade holiday meals can be delivered to your doorstep or picked up from your favorite spot.
+Ahead, find places for to-go Seder dinners and Easter brunch and baskets.

-The Upper East Side’s longrunning Butterfield Market is offering a limited number of prepared Passover meals for pick up and delivery.
-Packages include dinners for two ($145) and four ($265) and include main courses of brisket with gravy, a whole roasted chicken, or chicken with artichokes and olives.
-Sides include matzoh balls, traditional gefilte fish, potato pancakes, and more, with a dessert of flourless chocolate cookies and coconut macaroons.
+The Upper East Side’s longrunning Butterfield Market is offering prepared Passover meals for pick up and delivery.
+Packages include dinners for two ($150) and six ($350) and include main courses of brisket with gravy, a whole roasted chicken, or cedar plank salmon.
+Sides include matzoh stuffing, traditional gefilte fish, potato pancakes, and more, with a dessert of flourless chocolate cookies and coconut macaroons.
 Customers can also purchase a traditional Seder plate for $24 that comes with egg, roasted shank bone, parsley, haroset, and horseradish root.

-NYC and Hamptons-based catering company Elegant Affairs is known for serving diners at high-end social events.
+NYC and Hamptons-based catering company Elegant Affairs is known for serving dinners at high-end social events.
 Now the company, run by Andrea Correale, will bring its home-cooked catering options to your home for the holidays.
-The Passover feast-to-go menu includes a “Seder Plate” option for $40, as well as platters of appetizers, entrees, sides, and desserts with enough portions for up to 20 people.
+The large Passover menu includes a “Seder Plate” option for $40, as well as platters of appetizers, entrees, sides, and desserts.

 Russ & Daughters